itscodenation/flw1-curriculum-23-24/unit-3/unit-3-lesson-03.md

 📖 Link Materials to Class Agenda:
 - [Slides](https://docs.google.com/presentation/d/1ZsPOH_FCFXcx2K8QzuJeJ8-02u6IpJwIGeG57LNR7dk/edit?usp=sharing) (make a copy for your program - upload the copy)
+- [Mid Year Coding Challenge](https://forms.gle/wjRobNRsaMRH3Fxv8) (DO NOT MAKE A COPY - upload as link)
 - There are no coding exercises for this lesson.
 Students will complete a class Kahoot! and coding challenge.
-- [Mid Year Coding Challenge](https://forms.gle/wjRobNRsaMRH3Fxv8) (DO NOT MAKE A COPY - upload as link)

 <br>

 ## Key Points
 In this lesson, students will take a coding challenge.
 The assessment is being used to get a sense of student mastery and see what they are able to code independently.
 This data can be used to inform instruction within your program and is used at a national level to get a grasp of student mastery, and make adjustments to the curriculum as needed.

-- ⏰ Do Now (2) :
+- 👋 Welcome & Icebreaker (10) :
     -  Students should open up the reference table and the W3Schools to get ready for the challenge. <br><br>

+- 🔄 Review (35)

+- ⏳ Break (10)

 - 🎯 Challenge Overview (5) :
-    - Explain what the challenge will look like, and what resources students will be able to use to complete the challenge.
-Do not spend over 5 minutes on this section if you have a particularly short class (40 minutes or less). <br><br>
+    - Explain what the challenge will look like, and what resources students will be able to use to complete the challenge.<br><br>

-- 👾 Coding Challenge (20-30) :
+- 👾 Coding Challenge (50) :
     - Students will take the coding challenge.
 Make sure to circulate around the room to be able to support students as needed.
 For the open-ended question, make sure students complete all of the tasks.  <br><br>

+- 👋 Survey & Closing (10)

 ## Notes